 - Pros: Excellent sound for competitive play, phenomenal microphone, lightweight and comfortable, long battery life.

-- Cons: Synapse software can be a bit demanding.
+- Cons: Synapse software can be resource-intensive.

 SteelSeries Arctis Nova 7 (Wireless)